What is a Stablecoin? Your Safe Haven in the Crypto World

 - Check the reserves.
 Look at the stablecoin issuer's attestation reports.
 These show what assets back the stablecoin.

 - Watch the peg.
 Use sites like CoinGecko to check if the stablecoin is currently trading at exactly one dollar.
-Small deviations (0.99 or 1.01) are normal.
 Large deviations are a red flag.

 - Do not keep all your money in one stablecoin.
 Diversify across two or three different stablecoins to reduce risk.